Atrangi Re: Plot

-The story begins with Rinku Suryavanshi being chased by her family goons at Siwan Junction railway station as she tries to elope with her long-term boyfriend.
+The story begins with Rinku Suryavanshi being chased by her family's goons at Siwan Junction railway station as she tries to elope with her long-term boyfriend.
 She is caught and beaten by her grandmother Dulhayen, who orders her to wed any bachelor to get Rinku off her hands.
-The following day, Rinku's aunt gives her drugged kheer, which is meant for Rinku's parent's death anniversary.
+The following day, Rinku's aunt gives her drugged kheer, which is meant for Rinku's parents' death anniversary.

-S. Venkatesh Vishwanath "Vishu" Iyer, a doctor briefly visiting with his friend Madhusudan "MS", a psychiatrist, gets kidnapped and drugged by Rinku's uncles who were actually aiming for MS, and the two are forcefully married.
+S. Venkatesh Vishwanath "Vishu" Iyer, a Tamilian doctor briefly visiting with his friend Madhusudan "MS", a psychiatrist, gets kidnapped and drugged by Rinku's uncles who were actually aiming for MS, and the two are forcefully married.
 They travel to New Delhi by train, where they learn that both of them oppose the marriage and already have lovers: Vishu will be engaged to his friend Mandakini "Mandy" in two days, and Rinku's boyfriend, performing artist and magician Sajjad Ali Khan, will reach Delhi in a week.
 The two stay for a day in a hostel where Vishu lives and there, Rinku tells Vishu how her parents were immolated to death as a result of Dulhayen's conspiracy.
 The two reach Madurai for Vishu's wedding but Mandy sees a trending video showing their forced marriage, thus calling off the wedding; in the drama that ensues, Vishu angrily berates Mandy's father for misbehaving with Rinku, and leaves.

 Angry and sad, Vishu returns to Delhi with Rinku and realizes he loves her.
 However, Sajjad has arrived, and Rinku runs off to meet him.
 Vishu sends MS to see that Rinku leaves safely; in a twist, it is revealed that Sajjad is imaginary and Rinku is mentally ill, talking and eloping with someone who is not there.
 Bewildered by this, MS speculates that Sajjad may be someone from Rinku's childhood, and Rinku's growing love for Vishu creates guilt in her because she has loved Sajjad for years, and if she loves Vishu, Sajjad will have no scope to exist.
-He runs to Vishu, who is in the operation theatre, and tells him about "Sajjad," They leave to find Rinku.
-Vishu meets Rinku on a train and manages to stop her by saying that he needs to file for a divorce before leaving.
-Vishu then hastily concludes that the love story Rinku told him could be about her parents.
+He runs to Vishu, who is in the operation theatre, and tells him about "Sajjad".
+They leave to find Rinku.
+Vishu meets Rinku on a train and manages to stop her by saying that he needs to file for divorce before leaving.
+Vishu then hastily concludes that the love story Rinku told him could be of her parents'.